30 July 2023

 Tanya reiterates how vital this knowledge exchange is.
 “It's really going to make such a difference to the restoration of this landscape."

-Aerial View Githabul Country post-cultural burn
+Aerial View Githabul Country post-Cultural burn

-Aerial View Githabul Country post-cultural burn © WWF-Australia / Property Shot Ground Control Photography
+Aerial View Githabul Country post-Cultural burn © WWF-Australia / Property Shot Ground Control Photography

-"We’re going to see a whole lot of koala food and habitat trees here regenerating and being planted after the cultural burn has taken place.”
+"We’re going to see a whole lot of koala food and habitat trees here regenerating and being planted after the Cultural burn has taken place.”

 Githabul Rangers extinguishing Cultural Burn on Githabul Country